thijstriemstra/acidswf/docs/index.rst

 AcidSWF provides a test suite for AMF_ and RTMP_ server and client implementations, protocols used primarily by the Adobe `Flash Player`_.

-AcidSWF was developed using Python_ to test the PyAMF_ and RTMPy_ libraries, but the goal is to make it work for any AMF/RTMP implementation (Red5_, BlazeDS_, FMS_ etc) that is compliant with the Flash Player.
+It was developed using Python_ to test the PyAMF_ and RTMPy_ libraries, but the goal is to make it work for any AMF/RTMP implementation (Red5_, BlazeDS_, FMS_ etc) that is compliant with the Flash Player.

-AcidSWF consists of an Ant_ build script that controls:
+The package consists of an Ant_ build script that controls:

 - AMF/RTMP server
 - FlexUnit test suite